-Former Navy SEAL Rock Mackenzie wants his stolen gold sovereigns back.
-Time is running out on the loan repayment for his treasure hunt and unless he finds the coins, he will have to forfeit a family heirloom and all hope of finding the sunken ship carrying the gold.
+Former Navy SEAL Rock Mackenzie must recover the stolen gold sovereigns.
+Time is running out on the loan repayment for his treasure hunt and unless he finds the coins, he will forfeit a family heirloom and all hope of finding the sunken ship carrying the rest of the gold.

 Pink-haired florist Jeanie Munro learned responsibility the hard way after her ex-husband abandoned her and their two children.
-Once a wild child with a heart full of adventure, Jeanie finds herself falling for yet another bad boy dreamer—until thieves ransack her shop and home and Rock reveals her ex is to blame for their troubles.
+Once a wild child with a heart for adventure, Jeanie finds herself falling for yet another bad boy dreamer—until thieves ransack her shop and home and Rock reveals her ex is to blame for her troubles.

-Is he?
-Or did Rock bring danger to her doorstep?
-In return for his protection, Jeanie agrees to help find the missing coins.
+In return for his protection, Jeanie agrees to help search for the missing coins.
 Will their thirst for adventure get them killed, or will they discover the true meaning of treasure before it’s too late?

 “An eclectic mix of supporting characters and the quaint fishing village setting of Mossy Bog, make this story truly a romantic southern tale.
 It’s a story about knowing what you want out of life and not letting the trials you face get in your way.
 I intend to read more of Ms. Toussaint’s Mossy Bog stories, you should too.
 If romantic suspense is your genre, you won’t be disappointed.” – Fresh Fiction

 “When a mystery author takes on the romantic suspense genre, the potential for an amazing read is high!